 While in manual mode, roll the exposure value wheel back until the moon turns from a featureless blob of light to a gray disc with discernable craters.
 This won’t necessarily be the exposure you end up using, but it will give you an idea of the exposure you are trying to achieve.

 Having a “live-view” backlit display on your camera will be a tremendous help during this process.
 However, you can still accomplish your task by taking a series of test exposures of different lengths if your camera does not have a live-view mode.

-The key is to underexpose the bright moon to tame it’s glaring glow until the darker areas of the moon are present in the photo.
-If you are worried about missing out on all of that great detail and color in the background sky – don’t worry, we’ll add that in later!
+The key is to underexpose the bright moon to tame it’s glaring glow until the darker areas of the Moon are present in the photo.
+If you are worried about missing out on all of that great detail and color in the background sky – don’t worry, you will add that in later.
 A successful exposure length could be anywhere between 1/50 and 1/1000 or more, depending on your ISO and Aperture settings.

 Here are some examples of photos taken using different exposure lengths.
 These images were taken through a 480mm telescope on a German Equatorial mount.
 This is known as Prime-focus astrophotography and requires a specific set of equipment to accomplish.